zazuko/trifid/.changeset/curvy-actors-glow.md

 "@zazuko/trifid-plugin-ckan": patch
 ---

-Language tages were lost from publisher names
+Language tags were lost from publisher names